NaveenDK/ecommerce-front/README.md

 # Step 13

 Make it so clicking the little shopping cart icon on the image removes the item from the cart

+Branch to start `rftr-fill-cart` , and check the solution `rftr-cart-page-setup`

+# Step 14

+Cart Page Setup